SamanthaBooth81/Edinburgh-School-Of-Kathak/README.md

 Contains a timetable with class details such as class day, time, level, experience required and cost.
 This allows the user to see if their level is available and details.

 This page is kept simple so that the information is more accessible to the user.
-If more information is required, a contact form has been included, which that can navigate to using the navigation bar at the top of the page.
+If more information is required, a contact form has been included, which can be navigated to using the navigation bar at the top of the page.

 ![timetable page image](https://github.com/SamanthaBooth81/Edinburgh-School-Of-Kathak/blob/main/images/timetable-page.png?raw=true)